 The magazine Espacios is founded, with an editorial board including Barragán and other important figures from the Mexican capital’s cultural and artistic circles.
-The magazine becomes a promotional tool for the Jardines del Pedregal development.
+The magazine becomes a promotional tool for the Jardines del Pedregal enterprise.

 Barragán designs the Prieto López House in the Jardines del Pedregal development.